alphagov/accessible-autocomplete-multiselect/README.md

-# Accessible autocomplete multi select
+# Accessible autocomplete multi select (DEPRECATED)

+> **NOTE**: This project is deprecated and is [planned to be retired](https://trello.com/c/zLNLSKok/85-design-accessible-replacement-for-accessible-autocomplete-multiselect).

+---

 The accessible autocomplete is a component that helps users choose answers from a list you provide.
 You can also use it to make the answers you get from users more consistent.